 Most Ski Jackets come with some variation of Elastic Wrist Gaiter.
 Designed to go on the inside of your glove to stop the dreaded gap between glove and jacket.
-There are rifts between the people who use the different styles.
+There are rifts between people who use different styles.
 Some people like thumb holes, some people hate thumb holes, some people hate the gaiters altogether.
 Hence Ski Jackets come with all sorts of different varieties.
 In my experience, thumb holes are useful for those who don’t have base layers or mid layers that have thumb holes.

 Ski Jacket Fit Guide